Black Box From Lion Air Crash Is Recovered After ‘Desperate’ Search

 There are two so-called black boxes on each plane, and they are actually bright orange.
 One records conversations in the cockpit, while the other tracks crucial data, like airspeed, altitude and fuel flow.

-Without the flight recorders, investigators despaired of figuring out what caused the flight, bound from Jakarta to the small city of Pangkal Pinang on Monday morning with 189 people on board, to crash into the sea.
+Without the flight recorders, investigators despaired of figuring out what caused Lion Air Flight 610, bound from Jakarta to the small city of Pangkal Pinang on Monday morning with 189 people on board, to crash into the Java Sea.
 The weather en route was fine, and the plane had only begun flying in August for Lion Air, a low-cost carrier with a history of safety issues.

 Speculation about what caused the crash has centered on possible problems with the plane’s transmission of airspeed data.
 The day before the crash, the same plane had experienced unreliable airspeed readings, which could have been the result of a malfunction of instruments that measure data needed to fly the plane.

-Such a glitch would not necessarily doom a plane, but it could catalyze a deadly sequence of events.
-That is what is believed to have happened when Air France Flight 447 plummeted into the Atlantic Ocean in 2009 after a coating of ice addled readings from its Pitot tubes, the external probes affixed to airplanes to monitor airspeed data.
+Such an information glitch does not necessarily doom a plane, but it can catalyze a deadly sequence of events.
+That is what is believed to have happened when Air France Flight 447 plummeted into the Atlantic Ocean in 2009 after a coating of ice addled readings from its pitot tubes, the external probes affixed to airplanes to monitor airspeed data.

 Investigators want to know whether the problem with inaccurate airspeed readings that occurred on Sunday’s flight was truly resolved, as maintenance logs seen by aviation experts indicate.